- To be completely honest, the first time I encountered the word “foodie” I thought it was the most pretentious nonsense I’d ever heard in my life.

 Person #2: Wow, you’re so unique.
 I hate food and wouldn’t eat it even if I had to stay alive.

-Then again, I’m guessing that when the word “epicure” first graced the common tongue in the 14th century to describe “gourmand” in the 15th century (from the Old French gormant or “glutton”), I bet some snarky scribblers thought it was the most obnoxious and elitist thing they’d ever heard in their lives as well.the
+Then again, I’m guessing that when the word “epicure” first graced the common tongue in the 14th century to describe a person who cultivates a discriminating palate (from the Latin Epicūrēus) or “gourmand” in the 15th century (from the Old French gormant or “glutton”), I bet some snarky scribblers thought it was the most obnoxious and elitist thing they’d ever heard in their lives as well.

 Yet I have slowly, begrudgingly accepted this word as part of the everyday vernacular.
 As a bulk of my work involves dealing with chefs, home cooks, food writers and bloggers who repeatedly say this word day in and day out, I guess I’ve become desensitized to the aural assault.
 If you can’t beat ’em, join ’em right?
 (Still, I bristle when people describe me as the F word.)